-Consequently, it is sort of true that initial failure leads to more failure, and initial success brings more success.
+Consequently, there is truth that initial failure leads to more failure, and initial success brings more success.
 Our pasts define us more than we care to admit.

 The Creator does not want equality, not regarding equal distribution at least.
 The Matthew Principle is seen even in the Old Testament.
 It was the LORD’s sovereign pleasure to make Solomon the wisest and richest man.
 But notice, he already had wisdom, and this, given by God.
 He had enough wisdom to ask for wisdom, instead of money or fame (2 Chron.
 1).
 “To everyone who has, more will be given…”

 Nevertheless, it should be noted that the top 1% of the economic spectrum are in the most volatile percentile.
 They will not “have” for long.